thisisevilevil/evilevil365/_posts/2025-09-03-SecureBoot-Cert-Expiration.md

 >NOTE: There is also a GPO option for all of the above mentioned options if you are not yet in Intune, or haven't flipped the "Device configuration" workload to Intune yet.
 You can find more info about the GPOs [here](https://support.microsoft.com/en-us/topic/group-policy-objects-gpo-method-of-secure-boot-for-windows-devices-with-it-managed-updates-65f716aa-2109-4c78-8b1f-036198dd5ce7#bkmk_grouppolicyobject)

 >**UPDATE, 19th of November 2025**: I have created a remediation you can use to check your devices are running with the updated cert.
 You can find it [here](https://github.com/thisisevilevil/IntunePublic/blob/main/Remediations/Check%20SecureBoot%20Certificates/Detect-SecureBootCerts.ps1).
-Deploys as 64-bit in system context.
+Deploy as 64-bit, in system context.

 ## Wrapping up